Board of Directors

-Thank you to the individuals who commit their time and talent to the WFL Foundation.
+Thank you to the individuals who commit their time and talent to the Wellesley Free Library Foundation.

 Kara Reinhardt Block grew up in Princeton, NJ.
 After graduating from Princeton University with an AB in East Asian Studies, Kara lived in Washington, DC, where she worked in health policy with a focus on medically-underserved populations.
 She graduated from Tulane Medical School in New Orleans, LA and completed her residency in internal medicine at Tufts Medical Center.
-In 2010, she and her husband, Jason, moved to Wellesley, where they have two boys in public elementary school.
+In 2010, she and her husband, Jason, moved to Wellesley, where they have two boys in Wellesley Public Schools.

-Kara enjoys being a parent coach for town soccer and maintains a strong interest in food, Tudor history, amateur photography, healthy policy and activism.
+Kara enjoys being a parent coach for Town soccer and maintains a strong interest in Tudor history, amateur photography, healthy policy and activism.

 A partner at Baumann & Baumann CPAs Wellesley, MA since January 2013, Macdonald has been a partner at regional and national accounting firms for 30 years.
 Macdonald has been a Wellesley resident since 1977 along with his wife Katherine and two children both of whom are graduates of WHS.